Scanning Electron Microscopy (SEM)

 Equipment:

-Hitachi S2600 SEM (Environmental/low vacuum variable pressure SEM)
+Hitachi SU8700 SEM (Ultrahigh resolution SEM/low vacuum variable pressure SEM)

-Tousimis Critical Point Dryer and Cressington Sputter Coater to prepare samples for Hitachi S4700 SEM
+Tousimis Critical Point Dryer, Cressington Sputter Coater, Leica ACE600 coaters to prepare samples for SEM

 Sample Preparation:

-Hitachi S2600 – samples are not required to be dehydrated and coated
+Hitachi SU8700 variable pressure SEM – samples are not required to be coated

-Hitachi S4700 – samples are required to be dehydrated and coated
+Hitachi SU8700 HRSEM and Zeiss XB350 SEM – samples are required to be dehydrated and coated

 1. Fixation